-As the original stewards of these Lands, being in relation to this environment is a way of life.
+As the original stewards of these Lands, it was with this environment is a way of life.

-Members continue to harvest, prepare foods, collect medicines and pass down the teachings and stories that have kept this area in balance since time immemorial.
+Members continue to harvest, prepare foods, collect medicines and pass down the teachings and stories that have kept this area balanced.

 The waterways around these areas were also used as roadways to visit different communities.